AdobeDocs/campaign-classic-learn.en/help/sending-messages/email-channel/personalizing-emails-create-a-multi-lingual-newsletter-using-conditional-content.md

 ---
-title: Personalizing emails - Create a multi lingual newsletter using conditional content
+title: Personalizing emails - Create a multilingual newsletter using conditional content
 description: Learn how to add conditional content to a delivery on the example of a multi-lingual newsletter.
 feature: Dynamic Content
 kt: 5922